Project update - September 2017

-Melbourne Water has now completed site investigations as part of the planning for the West Footscray to Yarraville Water Main Renewal.
+We recently completed site investigations as part of planning for the West Footscray to Yarraville Water Main Renewal project.

 Works for this stage included: